Lukky175/Research-paper-summarizer/README.md

-📄 Research Paper Summarizer
+# 📄 Research Paper Summarizer

-🚀 Overview
+## 🚀 Overview

-The Research Paper Summarizer is a full-stack web application that helps users quickly understand long research papers by generating concise summaries using AI.
+The **Research Paper Summarizer** is a full-stack web application that helps users quickly understand long research papers by generating concise summaries using AI.

 Instead of reading an entire PDF (which can take hours), users can simply upload a paper or paste text, and the app will extract the content and generate a simplified summary in seconds.

-This project is designed to be useful for:
+### 🎯 This project is designed to be useful for:

-Students 📚
+- Students 📚
-Researchers 🧪
+- Researchers 🧪
-Developers 👨‍💻
+- Developers 👨‍💻
-Anyone who wants quick insights from long documents
+- Anyone who wants quick insights from long documents

 ✨ Key Features
 🔐 User Authentication
 Secure login & registration system